Suzy Kolber: Monday Night Countdown

 After substituting for the then-ailing Stuart Scott during most of the 2014 NFL season, Kolber took over Scott's role permanently as an on-site host of Monday Night Countdown, starting with the 2015 NFL season, after Scott died in January 2015.

 Termination

 Kolber was among 20 on-air employees ESPN laid off during cost cutting in June 2023.

 Endorsements

 Kolber's football broadcast narrative is featured on Sega's video game, ESPN NFL Football for Microsoft's Xbox and Sony's PlayStation 2.

-Kolber is a national television spokesperson for Chevrolet and Pepsi-Cola commercials.

 In 1995's ESPN Extreme Games for PlayStation, she has multiple video sequences hyping up the player, introducing levels, and hinting at secret areas.
 The re-release of the game, 1Xtreme, removed all of her videos, and any reference to ESPN.